Criseda/mobile-banking-app/README.md

 #### Terminal 1: Start All Backend Services

 This command will start the .NET backend, the React Native Metro server, Ory Kratos, and the databases—all within Docker containers.
+The backend will automatically apply database migrations on startup.

 1. Navigate to the infrastructure directory: